Indian IT Outsourcers Anxious Over Potential Changes To H1-B Visas

 If implemented, Yale-Loehr says the draft executive order would initiate a review of the H1-B program but likely have no direct, immediate impact.

-However, he says "it sends a strong signal that we no longer like foreign workers — we're all about only U.S. workers."
+However, he says "it sends a strong signal that we no longer like foreign workers — we're all about only U.S. workers.

-That, Yale-Loehr says, is eventually going to hurt the U.S.
+"That is eventually going to hurt us."